As summit ends, G-7 urged to deliver on vaccines, climate

 At the G-7, Johnson described Biden as a “breath of fresh air.”
 French President Emmanuel Macron, after speaking one-to-one with Biden, said, “It’s great to have a U.S. president part of the club and very willing to cooperate.”

+Public health advocates said much more than just doses was needed, including money and logistical help to get shots delivered in poorer countries.

 World Health Organization Director-General Tedros Adhanom Ghebreyesus commended the vaccine pledge but said it's not enough.
-To truly end the pandemic, he said, 11 billion doses are needed to vaccinate at least 70% of the world's population by the middle of next year.
+To truly end the pandemic, he said, 11 billion doses are needed to vaccinate at least 70% of the world's population by mid-2022.

 “We need more and we need them faster,” Tedros said.

-Public health advocates said much more than just doses was needed, including money and logistical help to get shots into the arms of people in poorer countries.

-“It’s not enough to just get vaccines flown into capitals,” said Lily Caprani, head of COVID-19 vaccines advocacy for UNICEF.
-“We can’t let them potentially go to waste or be at risk or be at risk of not being delivered.
-So it’s a real end-to-end solution that’s needed.”
+"So, yes, it’s probably a good thing but is it enough?
+Absolutely not,” he said.

+Large crowds of surfers and kayakers took to the sea in a mass protest Saturday to urge better protections for the world's oceans, while thousands chanted and beat drums as they marched outside the summit’s media center in Falmouth.

-The leaders' final communique is expected to formally embrace placing a global minimum tax of at least 15% on large multinational companies to stop corporations from using tax havens to shift profits and to avoid taxes.
+The leaders' final communique is also expected to formally embrace placing a global minimum tax of at least 15% on large multinational companies to stop corporations from using tax havens to avoid taxes.

-The minimum rate was championed by the U.S., and dovetails with the aim of Biden — and Johnson — to focus the summit on ways the democracies can collaborate to build a more inclusive and fair global economy and to compete with rising autocracies like China.
+The minimum rate was championed by the U.S., and dovetails with the aim of Biden — and Johnson — to focus the summit on ways the democracies can collaborate to build a more inclusive, fair global economy and to compete with rising autocracies like China.

 Non-G-7 nations India, South Korea, Australia and South Africa were invited to attend as guests to bolster the group’s support for fellow democracies.